piyushpatel2005/go-exploration/notes/conditionals-in-golang/index.md

     C -->|false| E[End]
 {{< /mermaid >}}

-In this case, we check the condition and if this condition is `true`, the If block statements get executed else the flow skips the `if` block.
+In this case, we check the condition and if this condition evaluates to `true`, the `if` block gets executed.
+If the condition evaluates to `false`, the `else` block statements get executed.

 ```go
 package main